Malachi 2 – Unfaithful Priests and Broken Marriages

 iii.
 When we sin against our marriage or our marriage vows, we sin against something that God loves.

 b.
-He has married the daughter of a foreign god: The first treachery and abomination God addresses is the intermarriage between the people of God and their ungodly neighbors.
+He has married the daughter of a foreign god: The first treachery and abomination God addressed was the intermarriage between the people of God and their ungodly neighbors.
 The dangers of an ungodly intermarriage are well documented in the Old and New Testaments.

 i.
-Awake and aware is a tough phrase to translate.
+Awake and aware is a difficult phrase to translate.
 Other translations have “master and scholar,” “tempter and tempted,” “witness and advocate,” “kilth and kin,” or even “nomads and settlers.”
-“Obviously, the Hebrew idiom is just another way of saying ‘everyone.’“ (Alden)
+“Obviously, the Hebrew idiom is just another way of saying ‘everyone’” (Alden).

 3. (13-16) The second offense of the priests: a low regard of marriage.